-If you don’t already know, the therapy dogs are trained, tested, and used to provide support and comfort to patients, people with disabilities, elder citizens, and the people in trauma in hospitals, nursing homes, care centers, and disaster areas.
-While a service dog is the one that is trained to help people with disabilities and mental illnesses such as visual and hearing impairment, anxiety, seizures, dementia, autism, and many others.
+If you don’t already know, therapy dogs are trained, tested, and used to provide support and comfort to patients, people with disabilities, elder citizens, and people in trauma in hospitals, nursing homes, care centers, and disaster areas.
+While a service dog is one that is trained to help people with disabilities and mental illnesses such as visual and hearing impairment, anxiety, seizures, dementia, autism, and many others.

 When it comes to choosing a dog as a service or therapy dog, there are several breeds that can be considered.
 But the most popular of them are Labrador Retriever, Golden Retriever, Poodle, Boxer, German Shepherd, and Pomeranian.

 Currently, mixed breeds are also trending and are widely used as service dogs and therapy dogs, especially, the Poodle crosses, such as St Berdoodle, Shih Poo, Cavapoo, and Groodle are in high demand.

 The poodle is a highly smart, intelligent, and skillful dog breed.
 Most importantly, it has a low-shedding coat and it comes in three different sizes, i.e., small, medium, and large.
 So, a Poodle cross usually has a low-shedding coat and it inherits most of the positive traits of the parent breeds if bred by an expert breeder.
 The best part of a Poodle or a Doodle is that they are the best match for people with dog allergies.